theorangepotato/programming-languages-2019/theorem-proving.md

 [Isabelle](https://isabelle.in.tum.de) is a special purpose programming language which can do a lot of things (even general programming), but is designed to program mathematical proofs.
 To explain the fundamentals of how it works we look in some detail at how to prove $1+n\approx n+1$.

+**Exercise:** Install [Isabelle](https://isabelle.in.tum.de) and open the file [NumExp](https://github.com/alexhkurz/programming-languages-2019/blob/master/NumExp.thy).
+Read through the file in the Isabelle IDE to get a sense of how a formalisation of the previous lecture looks in an interactive theorem prover.

+**Remark:** For those who want to learn more, a good point to start working with Isabelle is the book [Concrete Semantics](http://concrete-semantics.org), which is available for free online.

-[Idris](http://docs.idris-lang.org/en/latest/) is a general purpose programming language inspired by Haskell, but with a much more powerful type system: Idris has so-called *dependent types*.
+[Idris](https://www.idris-lang.org/) is a general purpose programming language inspired by Haskell, but with a much more powerful type system: Idris has so-called *dependent types*.
 And this allows us to use Idris not only as a programming language but also as a theorem prover.
 Indeed, types can be used to formulate properties of programs as types.
 For example, the $\approx$ relation becomes a type and the proof of $1+n\approx n+1$ a program of that type.

-I encourage you to download one or both of Isabelle and Idris and play around with it.
-A good point to start working with Isabelle is the book [Concrete Semantics](http://concrete-semantics.org), which is available for free online.
+**Exercise:** (I assume here that you have done the exercise on Isabelle above first.)
+Install [Idris](http://docs.idris-lang.org/en/latest/tutorial/starting.html).
+Download [NumExp](https://github.com/alexhkurz/programming-languages-2019/blob/master/NumExp.idr).
+Run `idris NumExp.idr` from the command line.
+Run `eval_num (S O)` (where `O` is the letter `O`, not the number `0`).
+Consult the code in `NumExp.idr` to understand the result.
+Run your own variations.
+Compare with the Isabelle code in `NumExp.idr`.

 ### The language of arithmetic expressions